 Tree removal services in the colder regions spend a lot of their time in the colder months splitting and selling firewood they stockpiled during the year.
 This helps them make ends meet, but for most, it is not a great income.

-If you call them during this lean time for tree removal or prune, companies will be falling over each other to win your job.
+If you call them during this lean time for tree removal or pruning, companies will be falling over each other to win your job.
 This means they can keep the money ticking over in their business and you get a better price.

 Do I need a permit to cut down a tree?